charleskoffler/clprolf/docs/official/clprolf_off_doc_7_conc_parall.md

-# Explaining clprolf language for beginners - concurrency and parallelism aids
+# Concurrency and parallelism aids

 ## How do we handle concurrency in clprolf in details?